ABOUT

 IT´´´´ S NOT ABOUT ME

-In my work as a leadership coach, I have gone through three distinct phases.
+In my work, I have gone through three distinct phases.

-• In phase one – I believed that my clients would become better because of me.
-I thought that the coach was the key variable in behavioral change.
+In phase one – I believed that the executives I worked with would become better because of me.
+I thought that I was the key variable in behavioral change.
 I was wrong.
-Research from Marshall Goldsmith based on 86,000 respondents reveals that the key variable for successful change in leadership behavior is not the coach, teacher or advisor.
-The key variables that will determine long-term leadership progress are the leaders being coached and their work colleagues.
-It is not about proving how smart I am.
+Research based on 86,000 respondents reveals that the key variables that will determine leadership progress are the active involvement of work colleagues in the process of change.
+It was not about proving how smart I was.

-• In phase two – I spent most of my time focusing on my coaching clients.
-I slowly learned that a motivated, hard-working leader was more important than a brilliant coach.
-I learned that their ongoing efforts meant more than my clever ideas.
-Don´t expect that it’s the coach’s responsibility to make you change.
-It’s not the coach’s job.
+In phase two – I spent most of my time focusing on working giving advice to the leader.
+I slowly learned that a motivated, hard-working leader is more important than a brilliant coach.
+Don´t expect that it is my responsibility to make you change.
+It’s not my job.
 It’s yours.
-Too many people think that a “celebrity coach” will solve their problems.
-That’s like thinking you’ll get in shape if you have the world’s best personal trainer.
+Too many people think that a “leadership expert” will solve their problems.
+That’s like thinking you will get in shape if you have the world’s best personal trainer.
 A good trainer will help, obviously, but in the end the only way you’ll get in shape is if you work out.
 I believe it is Arnold Schwarzenegger who said, “Nobody got muscles by watching me lift weights.”

-• In phase three (where I am now) – I learned to spend most of my time not with my coaching client but with the key stakeholders around my client.
-I focus on helping my clients learn from everyone around them.
-Rather than having some coach explain to you how to be a great listener – which you can find easily online - what you need is a process of asking the people around you, “What are some ways I can do a better job of listening to you?”
-They’re going to give you specific, concrete ideas that relate to them—how they perceive you as a listener—not the generic ideas a coach or the internet would give.
-Even though they’re not experts on the topic of listening, they actually know more about how you listen, or don’t, than you do, or certainly than a coach does.
+In phase three (where I am now) – I learned to spend most of my time not with the leader, but with the key stakeholders around the leader.
+I focus on helping you learn from everyone around you.
+Rather than having someone explain to you how to be a great listener – which you can find easily online - what you need is a process of asking the people around you: “What are some ways I can do a better job of listening to you?”
+They’re going to give you specific, concrete ideas that relate to them — how they perceive you as a listener — not the generic ideas a leadership coach or the internet would give.
+Even though they’re not experts on the topic of listening, they actually know more about how you listen, or don’t, than you do, or certainly than a coach does!
+My work is all about you in your context - not generic leadership advice.

-Since I use a “pay only for results” coaching process, I have had to learn to qualify my coaching clients.
-This means that I only work with clients that I believe will greatly benefit from my coaching process.
+Since I use a “pay only for results” on my one-on-one engagements, I have had to learn to qualify who I want to work with.
+This means that I only work with leaders that I believe will greatly benefit from my work.

 I do not work with leaders who are not really motivated to change.
 Have you ever tried to change the behavior of a successful adult that had no interest in changing?
 How much luck did you have?
 Probably none!

 I only work with executives who are willing to make a sincere effort to change and who believe that this change will help them become better leaders.
-My most successful coaching clients are executives who are committed to being great role models for leadership development and for living their company’s values.
+My most successful engagements are with executives who are committed to being great role models for leadership development and for living their company’s values.

 WILL IT WORK FOR YOU?

-While behavioral coaching is only one branch in the coaching field, it is the most widely used type of coaching for executives.
-Most requests for executive coaching involve behavioral change.
+Most requests from executive who wish to become better leaders involve behavioral change.
 While this process can be very meaningful and valuable for top executives, it can be just as useful for high-potential future leaders.
 These are the people who have great careers in front of them.

 People often ask, “Can executives really change their behavior?”
 The answer is definitely yes.
 If they didn’t, my work would be meaningless.
 Everybody can improve their leadership behaviors.

 At the top of major organizations even a small positive change in behavior can have a big impact.
-From an organizational perspective, the fact that the executive is trying to change leadership behavior (and is being a role model for personal development to the team) may be even more important than what the executive is trying to change.
+From an organizational perspective, the fact that the executive is trying to improve leadership behavior (and is being a role model for personal development to the team) may be even more important than the change itself.